Decision Forest Regression

 How to configure Decision Forest Regression Model

 Add the Decision Forest Regression module to the experiment.
-You can find the module in Studio under Machine Learning, Initialize Model, and Regression.
+You can find the module in Studio (classic) under Machine Learning, Initialize Model, and Regression.

 Open the module properties, and for Resampling method, choose the method used to create the individual trees.
 You can choose from Bagging or Replicate.